Microprofessor II

-Microprofessor II (MPF II), introduced in 1982, was Multitech's (later renamed Acer) second branded computer product and also one of the earliest Apple II clones.
-It does not look like most other computers.
-The case of the MPF II was a slab with a small chiclet keyboard on its lower part.
+Micro-Professor II (MPF-II) is an Apple II clone introduced in 1982 by Multitech (later renamed to Acer).
+It is Multitech second branded computer product and also one of the earliest Apple II clones.
+The MPF II doesn't look like most other computers, with its case being a slab with a small chiclet keyboard on the lower part.

-In 1983, the Multiprofessor II retailed in the UK for £269.00 including VAT.